 This one may seem obvious because the ketogenic stresses the importance of cutting out processed food products.
-See, the thing is, most processed food products on the market contain excessive amounts of sugar and carbohydrates— making them an obvious no-go on the keto diet.
-The problem is, food companies are catching on to this “keto-craze,” and with that comes a slew of “keto-friendly” processed food products.
+The thing is, most processed food products on the market contain excessive amounts of sugar and carbohydrates— making them an obvious no-go on the keto diet.
+The problem is, food companies are catching onto this “keto-craze,” and with that comes a slew of “keto-friendly” processed food products.

 Now don’t get me wrong, I’m certainly not dogging them all— I’m sure as shit thankful that I can have the occasional bag of chicken chips or erithritol ice cream without feeling like a heroin addict in serious relapse.
 The problem is— keto or not, these processed food products are not exactly healthy— and when consumed in excess, will most certainly lead to backed- up bowels.

 5. Work on stress relief

 One of the first body systems to be affected by stress is the gastrointestinal (GI) system.
 Chronic stress can lead to ulcers, indigestion, constipation, diarrhea and IBS (irritable bowel syndrome).
 Which means, if you want to avoid giving birth out the ol’ glory hole, you better work on your stress relief.

 If you’re anything like me, you often find yourself reaching for the bottle in order to silence stress— you know, as well as I do, this is a rather ineffective method of stress relief (especially considering that alcohol dehydrates).

 Therefore, your best bet would be to combat stress in more productive ways such as: